gabriellabann/SE-SCC-Depression-clone/research-assessment.md

 more of a polished final product.
 Once the bugs are worked out, if they even can be, this manuscript will be beneficial if reproducible and dynamic since the data I'm using is coming from cohort one of wave one of an ongoing study.
 Feeding in the data from cohort one wave 2 and 3, and the next/final cohort would be greatly beneficial to saving time in data analysis.
 One thing I do feel I have the hang of it fully comitting to best practices for version control and GitHub integration/organization.
 In general I feel I'm a highly organized person, so I greatly appreciate the level of version control given by GitHub, being someone who often goes back into GoogleDocs history or keeps a running extra document with changes/deletions.

+NEW REFLECTION:

+The pdf still issues to render, the .qmd from the cloned repo did not render either, and uninstalling and reinstalling APA quarto did not work either, and I do not have the brain space to start a new repo one day before the deadline.
+Since it does render to .docx I hope you can assess the majority of objectives from there, but I understand if the final objective #30 is shot.
+Thank you again for your help in office hours and your helpful comments in this assessment file.
+Rendering to pdf was definetely the hardest part of this assessment by far.
+I wish I could write a longer reflection but frankly I'm exhausted after trying to resolve this for 8 some hours straight.
+Take care.

 ## Grading